ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 Using this equation and the result that energy and QG enstrophy are a conserved quantity it was shown that, for a sufficiently high Reynolds number flow the energy cascade can be inhibited by the geostrophic constraint, thus behaving like two-dimensional flow.
-Also the -3 scaling law was derived for the QG equations.
+Also, the -3 scaling law was derived for the QG equations.
 Observational results from @wellck_effect_1971 was then used to demonstrate the existence of -3 spectra.